 Here, the chatbots can be deployed for potential and existing clients/suppliers who can check the warehouse location and additional details so that they can maintain clear communication.

 The company can also add a limited-access feature for security purposes.
-Chatbot can fetch this information and offer assistance directly to the potential/existing clients and customers.
+A Chatbot can fetch this information and offer assistance directly to the potential/existing clients and customers.
 Such an automated approach will also be helpful in managing and maintaining the company database for every single order.

 Chatbot comes with specific perks such as reduced costs, improved availability for customers along with better time-management and proactive responses.
-However, to achieve the desired results, chatbot development should incorporate advanced technologies such as AI, voice recognition and Natural Learning Process (NLP)
+However, to achieve the desired results, chatbot development should incorporate advanced technologies such as AI, voice recognition, and Natural Learning Process (NLP).

 Shubham Sharma is a tech enthusiast & passionate Digital Marketer.
 He is passionate about technology, internet marketing, content marketing, and writing.
 He majorly writes about Mobile app development technologies, artificial intelligence, chatbot, customer experience, ios & android app development, process automation and some other interesting areas that keep him rejuvenated.